magarcia/magarcia.io-archived/src/pages/todomvc-redux-starter-kit/index.md

 and it helps me a lot on reducing boilerplate code and speeding up my development (especially in new projects).

-So in order to learn more about and get comfortable using it I decided to migrate an already existing codebase with Redux, using this toolset.
-Obviously, as an example project for a frontend framework I picked the omnipresent [TodoMVC](http://todomvc.com/), in concrete the version that Redux provides as example in [his repository](https://github.com/reduxjs/redux/tree/master/examples/todomvc).
+So in order to learn more about and get comfortable using it, I decided to migrate an already existing codebase with Redux, using this toolset.
+Obviously, as an example project for a frontend framework, I picked the omnipresent [TodoMVC](http://todomvc.com/), in concrete the version that Redux provides as example in [his repository](https://github.com/reduxjs/redux/tree/master/examples/todomvc).